osbox68/Repo/04-Front-End/08-Product-Design-Sprint/04-Basic-UI-Kit/README.md

 - A button
 - An input

-The 3 last components will be a more bit complex to create than the first one.
+The last 3 components are more complex.
 You will need to group several items together.
 To do that, start by selecting each item, then right-click on the selected items and choose `Group selection` (you can also press `cmd` or `ctrl` + `g`).

-Here is an example of doing it for the button creation:
+Here is an example for the button creation:

 ![Group creation on Figma](https://raw.githubusercontent.com/lewagon/fullstack-images/master/frontend/pds_basic_ui_kit_group_creation.gif)